What Is a Research Methodology? | Steps & Tips

-- What form did the interviews take (structured, semi-structured, unstructured)?
+- What form did the interviews take (structured, semi-structured, or unstructured)?

-Describe where, when and how you conducted the observation.
+Describe where, when, and how you conducted the observation or ethnography.

-- What group or community did you observe and how did you gain access to them?
+- What group or community did you observe?
+How long did you spend there?

-- How long did you spend conducting the research and where was it located?
+- How long did you spend conducting the research?
+Where was it located?

-Explain how you selected case study materials (such as texts or images) for the focus of your analysis.
+Explain how you selected case study materials for your analysis.